 Duplicate content can be eliminated by doing the following:

 Even though you aren’t responsible for duplicate content on other online store websites, the onus is still on you to ensure your Shopify store rank remains unaffected.
-Manually finding duplicate web copy is possible but tedious, hence why most organizations use tools like Copyscape that’s designed to detect plagiarism and similar content on the web.
+Manually finding duplicate web copy is possible but tedious, hence why most organizations use tools like Copyscape that are designed to detect plagiarism and similar content on the web.

 Once you’ve identified duplicate off-site copy, you should first ask the duplicating website to remove it.
 If they don’t, you can request Google remove the pages by filing a request under the Digital Millennium Copyright Act, whereby the search engine withdraws the content from the Google Index.